Home How It Works Industries Pricing About Insights Book a Discovery Call

 Suggested approach

 Lead with the conversion rate problem, not the product.
-They are not looking to be sold to — they want to solve a specific pipeline quality issue.
+They are not looking to be sold to, they want to solve a specific pipeline quality issue.
 Reference the board timeline early.
 Decision can move fast if the fit is clear.

-Where we operate
+Where I operate

 Every industry.